Photography Talent Contest

 A professional photographer for over twenty-five years, John has a wide range of expertise in many forms of photography including sports, advertising promotion, corporate, and fine art.
 He owns and manages International Sports Images (ISI Photos), the official photography supplier to U.S. Soccer, Stanford Athletics, and Major League Soccer’s San Jose Earthquakes.
 John has photographed the Olympic Games, FIFA World Cups, College Football National Championships and the Mavericks Surf Competition, among others.
 His work has appeared in Time Magazine, USA Today, The New York Times, The Washington Post, Sports Illustrated and ESPN the Magazine, and has been displayed at the Smithsonian Institution as part of a women-in-sports photography exhibit.
 John also teaches in Stanford’s Continuing Studies Program, where Shirley was not only a student of his, but also a TA, contract photographer for ISI, and a good friend.

-Designed for women between 18 and 30 living in the United States.
-While individuals outside of this group may apply and receive feedback, they will not be eligible to receive the award.
+Designed for women between 18 and 30 years old living in the United States.
+While individuals outside of this group may apply and receive feedback, they will not be eligible to receive the award or prizes.

 Please direct any questions to [email protected]